mobileappdevhm20/team-project-team_7/README.md

 The tracking is done with [background_location](https://pub.dev/packages/background_location) package.
 The first time the app is used the user is asked for gps-permission.
 The ui communicates with the location-service via the workout_bloc.dart.

 ### Tracking Summary
 When the user is finished with tracking he is redirected to a tracking summary screen.
 Here he has the option to save his workout.
-To do this the UI communicates with the save_workout_bloc.dart.
+To do this the UI communicates with the workout_db_bloc.dart.
 The BLOC then communicates with the workout_repository.dart which uses firebases Cloud-Firestore to save the Workout online and per user.

 There is also a [share](https://pub.dev/packages/share) feature and the option to not save.